ten-protocol/go-ten/docs/wallet-extension/wallet-extension.md

 The wallet extension is the Obscuro component that ensures that sensitive information in RPC requests between client applications and the Obscuro enclave, such as balances or transactions, cannot be seen by third parties.
 It achieves this goal without requiring any custom wallet software or application code changes.
-Private keys for Obscuro addresses may be stored in [MetaMask](https://metamask.io/), for example.
+Private keys for Obscuro addresses may be stored in [MetaMask](https://metamask.io/), for example, and the Wallet Extension will act as a bridge between MetaMask and an Obscuro host without ever knowing your wallet's private keys itself.

 The wallet extension performs two functions: